ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 For instance, if we set the write quorum to `2` and the read quorum to `1`, then it’s possible that we could be writing to replicas `R1` and `R2` and reading from replica `R3`.
 Thus, until the nodes synchronise their state, read operations could return stale values.

-A further caveat is to understand that simply satisfying the inequality `R + W > N` only helps prevent stale reads, it does not ensure fault tolerance because as we saw in the first example, setting `N=3, R=1, W=3` guarantees strong consistency, but only at the expense of fault tolerance.
+A further caveat is to understand that simply satisfying the inequality `R + W > N` only helps prevent stale reads, it does not ensure fault tolerance because as we saw in the first example, setting `N=3, W=3, R=1` guarantees strong consistency, but does so at the expense of fault tolerance.

-The Dynamo paper quotes the configuration settings as `N=3, R=2, W=2` because this ensures that ***someone*** will respond to a read operation with the correct value.
+The Dynamo paper quotes the configuration settings as `N=3, W=2, R=2` because this ensures that ***someone*** will respond to a read operation with the correct value.
 In Amazon's situation, if a read request returns a set of conflicting values, then typically, the client application must resolve the conflict.

 ***Q:***&nbsp;&nbsp; What's wrong with the "Read One, Write All" approach?
 ***A:***&nbsp;&nbsp; Several reasons.
 Firstly, ensuring strong consistency is slow.
 Since we have to wait for all the nodes to acknowledge a write operation, the write response time cannot be any faster than the slowest node.
 Also, this configuration is not fault tolerant.
 If a node crashes or a network partition suddenly appears, then immediately, we have lost the ability to performs writes.